csound-plugins/csound-plugins/docs/index.md

 * [accum](opcodes/accum.md): Simple accumulator of scalar values
 * [atstop](opcodes/atstop.md): Schedule an instrument at the end of the current instrument
+* [bisect](opcodes/bisect.md): Returns the fractional index of a value within a sorted array / tab
 * [crackle](opcodes/crackle.md): generates noise based on a chaotic equation
 * [defer](opcodes/defer.md): Run an opcode at the end of an event
 * [deref](opcodes/deref.md): Dereference a previously created reference to a variable